Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 Fisherman’s Wharf

 Fisherman’s Wharf encompasses the northern waterfront area of San Francisco from Ghirardelli Square down to Pier 35.
-Often interchangeably used with Pier 39, Fisherman’s Wharf is the neighborhood that we debated whether we should visit.
+Often used interchangeably with Pier 39, Fisherman’s Wharf is the neighborhood we debated whether to visit.
 It’s a top-rated tourist attraction, but is it just a tourist trap?

 The verdict?
 Worth it.
 The sea lions were amazing, and we completed many must-dos in a relatively small area.